nuxt-themes/docus/content/index.md

   ---
   icon: IconMarkdown
   title: Write Markdown.
-  description: Enjoy the ease and simplicity of Markdown as you write your documentation.
+  description: Enjoy the ease and simplicity of Markdown and discover MDC syntax.
   ---
   ::

   ::card
   ---
-  icon: IconWindi
+  icon: IconTailwind
   title: TailwindCSS.
   description: Tailwind is built in for great developer experience and rapid customization.
   ---